varocketry/guitar-mastery-hub/public/lessons/lesson_006_e_major_e_shape.md

 ```
 1. Form E major shape
 2. Look at neck from side
-3. Is thumb visible over top? â†’ Move it to back
+3. Is thumb visible over top? → Move it to back
-4. Is thumb too low on neck? â†’ Move it up behind middle finger
+4. Is thumb too low on neck? → Move it up behind middle finger
 ```

 ---